Cue/greplin-bloom-filter/README.md

     mvn install

 ## Implementation details

+* The NewBuilder and OpenBuilder expose a lot of (optionally) tunable knobs and hooks.
+Most users will never need to know about them though, and just supplying the required Builder constructor arguments will be fine.

 * This is a counting bloom filter that uses a configurable number of bits per bucket.
 If you use one bit per bucket, then items can never be deleted.
 If you use 8 bits per bucket, then it uses 8x more space than a non-counting filter, but items can be deleted as long as the count doesn't exceed 255 items in a bucket.

 * Instead of using N distinct hashes, we use linear combinations of two runs of a repeated murmur hash per [Kirch and Mitzenmacher] (http://www.eecs.harvard.edu/~kirsch/pubs/bbbf/esa06.pdf).